Foreign Investment in Indonesia

 The Licensing which shall be Satisfied to Carry Out the Activities of KP3A

-The regulation of licensing which should be complied by KP3A is slightly different from the regulation of licensing for KPPA.
-Specifically, before implementing its activities in Indonesia, KP3A is obliged to hold NIB and SIUP3A licenses issued by the OSS Agency.
+The regulations governing licensing for KP3A are slightly different from the KPPA licensing regulations.
+Specifically, before implementing its activities in Indonesia, KP3A is obligated to obtain NIB and SIUP3A licenses issued by the OSS Agency.

-SIUP3A is categorized as a business license for foreign trade company representative.
-SIUP3A shall be valid for 3 (three) years after the date of issue, except where it is specified to be valid for less than 3 (three) years.
-The validity can be extended provided that it is requested no later than 1 (one) month before the expiration date.
+SIUP3A is categorized as a business license for a foreign trade company representative.
+It is valid for 3 (three) years after the date of issue, unless specified to be valid for a shorter period.
+The validity can be extended, provided that the request is made no later than 1 (one) month before the expiration date.

 The Representative Office of BUJKA